Virality is SUCCESS: Simple, Unexpected, Concrete, Credible, Emotional StorieS

 A simple technique to achieve this kind of involvement is to ask yourself why the consumer should care for at least three times.
 Here is an example applied to this article.

-The technique of the three whys
+The technique of the five whys

 Why should you read this article?